ehrpg/qstar/docs/index.md

 DC accordingly.
 There is still only one DC for all actions, but now the player has roll multiple successes using the available dice.

+!!! info "Example"
-For example Mary is a good pilot and thus has 3 dice available and an ability modifier of +3.
+    Mary is a good pilot and thus has 3 dice available and an ability modifier of +3.
 Her ship is under attack, and she wants to deploy counter measures at the right moment, and then make a sharp evasive manoeuver.
 As she has three dice, she may make those two actions at the same time.
-The GM decides on a DC of 6 and Mary rolls:
-4 3 6.
+The GM decides on a DC of 6 and Mary rolls: 4 3 6.
 She expends two ability modifiers to make the 4 a success and thus succeeds at the task.

 ### Ability Modifier

 Ability modifiers are used every time a character makes a roll.

 If the modifier is negative, then each roll incurs a -1 penalty in order of highest to lowest.
 Repeat this process until the entire negative penalty is spread across the dice rolls.

 If the modifier is positive then the player may decide where to spend the ability modifier.
 The player may also spread out the positive modifier across multiple dice, but may not exceed the total positive modifier available to that ability.

-Example: Mary has 3 dice for a Melee skill check and a +2 modifier.
-She has to meet a DC 5 and rolls: 4 2 3.
-She expends one modifier on the 4 to make it a success, and uses the other modifier to buy extra damage.

 Ability modifier may also be expended for other benefits.
 See the list of skills what can be bought by expending an ability modifier.

+!!! info "Example"
+    Mary has 3 dice for a Melee skill check and a +2 modifier.
+She has to meet a DC 5 and rolls: 4, 2, 3.
+She expends one modifier on the 4 to make it a success, and uses the other modifier to buy extra damage.

 ## Perks